Michigan Golf News

 __/ BANK OF ANN ARBOR FUTURES GOLF CLASSIC STARTS THIS WEEK

-__/ JANSON TAKES 2005 CLUB CAR MICHIGAN SENIOR OPEN AT BEDFORD VALLEY
+__/ JANSON TAKES 2005 CLUB CAR MICHIGAN SENIOR OPEN AT BEDFORD VALLEY GC

 __/ MICHIGAN GOLF NEWS RADIO-TODAY'S GUEST-MIKE DEAGOSTINO, GTR&S